kwhinnery/responder/README.md

 ## Server Deployment

 This application talks to a MongoDB back end, and requires a [Twilio account and number](http://www.twilio.com) for SMS integration.
-Further, this application is set up to pipe data into a [Ushahidi](http://ushahidi.com/).
-For now, the Ushahidi server is hard-coded, but could be moved to an environment variable soon.
+Further, this application is set up to pipe data into a [Ushahidi](http://ushahidi.com/) instance.

 This app should be deployable to any node.js host, but it currently resides on Heroku.
 Before deploying to Heroku, you will need to export the necessary configuration values as environment variables `heroku config:add`: